Ray Mercer (Lead Guitar)

 The Dedikation were originally formed in the Upper Hutt around 1967, with the original drummer Michael Parlane being replaced by Bruce Whitelaw when they turned professional.

-Their first single was released in 1969 and was a huge hit.
+Their second single was released in 1969 and was a huge hit.
 It was "Wait For Me Maryanne"/"Sally Had A Party" and reached number 2 on the national charts.
 "Maryanne" was a far superior cover of the original song by the Marmalade from 1968.
 The Marmalade version lacks the depth of sound that the Dedikation managed to give it.

 One self-titled album was released in 1969 and by 1970 the Dedikation had called it quits.